mirobergam/Election-Analytics/posts/blog7.md

 _October 24, 2020_

 Shocks in an election cycle can be defined as major events that catch widespread attention and can impact how a noticeable proportion of individuals will vote.
 Shocks can range from a scandal, such as the release of President Trump's conversation with Billy Bush or James Comey's report on Hillary Clinton, to major events largely out of the control of the President, like foreign threats or natural disasters.
+Shocks can damage the credibility or likability of candidate, or can be used to ascribe blame to the incumbent candidate for the poor handling of a negative shock.

+No event has more fundamentally changed the lives of citizens in this election cycle than the COVID-19 pandemic.
+In this blog, we'll explore the effect that the pandemic has had as a shock in this presidential election.

 ![](../figures/covidtable.png)